Germantown Pike: Montgomery County

 Upon crossing Arch Road, Germantown Pike enters Plymouth Township and becomes a four-lane undivided road, heading southeast through suburban residential areas and passing through the community of Plymouth Valley.
 The road turns south and then southeast as it passes homes and some commercial establishments, becoming a four-lane divided highway as it comes to an intersection with Sandy Hill Road to the southwest of Villanova Ballpark at Plymouth.
 At this point, Germantown Pike becomes State Route 3053 (SR 3053), an unsigned quadrant route.
 Germantown Pike turns into a five-lane road with a center left-turn lane and heads south through commercial areas.
 Past the Hickory Road intersection, the road becomes a six-lane divided highway and passes businesses as it heads to the west of the Plymouth Meeting Mall.
 Germantown Pike crosses Plymouth Road in the community of Hickorytown and reaches the Mid-County Interchange, where it comes to the Norristown interchange with the Pennsylvania Turnpike (Interstate 276, I-276) that also provides access to northbound I-476 (Pennsylvania Turnpike Northeast Extension) before a partial interchange with I-476 that provides access to southbound I-476 and access from northbound I-476.
 Following this, Germantown Pike becomes a four-lane divided highway and passes under Norfolk Southern's Morrisville Line before it heads into commercial areas, narrowing to a two-lane undivided road at the Chemical Road intersection.
-The road turns southeast and comes to an offset junction with Butler Pike in the community of Plymouth Meeting.
+The road turns southeast and comes to an offset junction with Butler Pike near the Plymouth Friends Meetinghouse in the community of Plymouth Meeting.
 Past here, Germantown Pike heads into Whitemarsh Township and runs through suburban residential areas with some businesses, passing southwest of Plymouth-Whitemarsh High School before heading to the northeast of a golf course.
 The road crosses Joshua Road in the community of Lafayette Hill and continues past a mix of homes and businesses.
 Germantown Pike makes a turn to the east at the Church Road intersection and heads through wooded residential areas, crossing into Springfield Township and curving southeast after passing south of a golf course.